empatheticbot/on-intersection-element/README.md

 </on-intersection>
 ```

-The `on-intersection` component recieves the class `show` when intersecting the element with id `of` is in view.
-This allows custom styles to be used for animating your element, for instance, this could be used to create a sticky footer button that animates in and out from the bottom of the screen:
+The `on-intersection` component recieves the class `show` when the element with id `of` is in view.
+This allows custom styles to be used for animating your element.
+For instance, this could be used to create a sticky footer button that animates in and out from the bottom of the screen:

 ```css
 on-intersection {